 Cressex is a non-selective, urban school in a wholly selective area.
-The student population has very distinctive characteristics:
+The student population has very distinctive characteristics (based on 2016 figures):

 - 41% are known to be eligible for free school meals (national average – 28.9%)

 - 22.5% have a special educational need (national average – 11%)